pouyashojaei/Introduction/README.md

 # Introduction
 For the Data Science Coursera courses

-I would like to thank Coursera for providing the this helpful courses.
+I would like to thank Coursera for providing this helpful course.